kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 Currently this feature is in alpha state.
 While the overall goals and functionality will not change, the way in which the GMSA credspec references are specified in pod specs may change from annotations to API fields.
 Please take this into consideration when testing or adopting this feature.
 {{< /note >}}

-## Setup and configuration for GMSA
-Configuring GMSA credential specs in the cluster and configuring individual pods and containers to be able to use them requires several steps described in detail below.

 {{% /capture %}}

 {{% capture prerequisites %}}

-### Initial configuration of Kubernetes cluster to use GMSA
+You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+The cluster is expected to have Windows worker nodes where pods with containers running windows workloads requiring GMSA credentials will get scheduled.
 This section covers a set of initial steps required once for each cluster.
 These include:
 1. Enabling the `WindowsGMSA` feature gate on kubelet on the Windows nodes you'll use to run GMSA-dependent workloads.
 2. Installing the GMSACredentialSpec Custom Resource Definition (CRD).
 3. Installing two GMSA admission webhooks to expand and validate references to GMSA credential spec resources from pod specs.

-#### Enable the WindowsGMSA feature gate
+### Enable the WindowsGMSA feature gate
 In the alpha state, the `WindowsGMSA` feature gate needs to be enabled on kubelet on Windows nodes.
 This is required to pass down the GMSA credential specs from the cluster scoped configurations to the container runtime.
 See [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for an explanation of enabling feature gates.
 Please make sure `--feature-gates=WindowsGMSA=true` parameter exists in the kubelet.exe command line.

-#### Install the GMSACredentialSpec CRD
+### Install the GMSACredentialSpec CRD
 A [CustomResourceDefinition](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) (CRD) for GMSA credential spec resources needs to be configured on the cluster to define the custom resource type `GMSACredentialSpec`.
 Download the GMSA CRD [YAML](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-crd.yml) and save it as gmsa-crd.yaml.
 Next, install the CRD with `kubectl apply -f gmsa-crd.yaml`

-#### Install webhooks to validate GMSA users
+### Install webhooks to validate GMSA users
 Two webhooks need to be configured on the Kubernetes cluster to populate and validate GMSA credential spec references at the pod or container level:
 1. A mutating webhook that expands references to GMSAs (by name from a pod specification) into the full credential spec in JSON form within the pod spec.
 2. A validating webhook ensures all references to GMSAs are authorized to be used by the pod service account.